The COE Academy

 Each student spends approximately 10 days on tour with the orchestra spread over the year, most usually taking part in two or three tours.
 The students have individual lessons from COE soloists, and in addition receive coaching on orchestral technique, chamber music, and performance style from other members of the orchestra.
 Feldenkrais Method along with professional development sessions are also offered.
 Students sometimes have the chance to play with the Orchestra during rehearsals and play chamber music with other students and with members of COE.
 They are made to feel as if they are a member of the Orchestra for the time they are “on tour”, to experience the idealism and unique ethos of the COE; to share the member’s passion for making music at the highest level with likeminded friends from diverse European backgrounds.

-The COE Academy programme is supported by the Rupert Hughes Will Trust in memory of the late Rupert Hughes.
+The wind players of the COE Academy programme are supported by the Rupert Hughes Will Trust in memory of the late Rupert Hughes.
 This programme also makes it possible for highly talented young professionals who have recently graduated from conservatoire, to have the opportunity to gain orchestral experience at the very highest level.

 To apply for the COE Academy, please send your CV and two recordings (preferably solo) to Caroline Ferry at firstname.lastname@example.org.
 Please note that there are no specific audition dates as they tend to be decided according to where and when the Orchestra travels.